redis/redis-doc/topics/modules-intro.md

     loadmodule mymodule.so foo bar 1234

-In the above example the strings `foo`, `bar` and `123` will be passed to the module `OnLoad()` function in the `argv` argument as an array of RedisModuleString pointers.
-The number of arguments passed is into `argc`.
+In the above example the strings `foo`, `bar` and `1234` will be passed to the module `OnLoad()` function in the `argv` argument as an array of RedisModuleString pointers.
+The number of arguments passed is in `argc`.

 The way you can access those strings will be explained in the rest of this document.
 Normally the module will store the module configuration parameters